argmin-rs/argmin/media/book/src/contributing.md

 cargo test -p argmin-math --features "latest_all"
 ```

-Individual backends can be tested as well; however, care has to be taken to not add two backends of the same kind but with different versions, as that may not work.
+Individual backends can be tested as well; however, care has to be taken to not add two different versions of the same backend, as that may not work.